anthonyloprimo/HyperMon/readme.md

 - In the map editor, encounter tables cannot yet be defined (just placeholder and html scaffolding).

 ## Changelog:
+### v0.0.20
+- Adjusted the starting map the the player's room to align with the original game.
+- Updated collision detection to account for movement state (walk, surf, bike).
+Water squares behave like walls when not in surf mode)

 ### v0.0.16
 - Added warp objects and flags to map handling.
 So far just warps are working properly.
 - When autowalk is enabled for a warp, the player will move one square in the direction they are facing, and the player input is locked to prevent interrupting the auto-walk sequence.